Corona Virus Scams: A Deadly Internet Threat

 The beginning of the pandemic proved to be a boon to all the scammers as their method of earning became a whole lot easier.
 These scammers engage in cold calls and text messages stating easy and at-home remedies to cure corona in exchange for a fee.
 Innocent people, who do not have much knowledge of the virus and the intensity of the pandemic, pay for these bogus remedies and end up losing their hard-earned money to such Covid scams.

 Various health regulators have published statements and issued warnings against such COVID scams and also published information about how some of the remedies can improve immunity but not cure the virus.
 In other scams, these fraudsters have also been offering essential supplies such as masks and sanitizers through text messages, ads, and calls.

 Another major scam that brushed the headlines was identity theft during the pandemic.
 To encourage other people to get vaccinated, people started posting their vaccination cards or information on social media.
 This resulted in identity thefts as the cards contained the person’s personal information.
 Such personal information is stolen from a plethora of people and later put on sale in the dark underbelly of the internet that we fondly call the dark web.

 Charity for Corona Scams

 A lot of charities have opened up across the world in the time of the pandemic.
-These charities are an easier way for people to donate money or goods to those who cannot afford basic essentials and necessities.
+These charities are an easier way for people to donate money or goods to those who cannot afford essentials and necessities.

 However, the goodwill behind this has been misused by a lot of cybercriminals.
 These scammers put up fake charities and claim to send the funds, collected by the charity, to faraway countries.
 These fraudsters successfully steal a lot of money from innocent people in this method.